Notes for Prospective Students

 - Personal Style: Self-motivated with good time management.

-Note on Publications: Quality is valued over quantity.
+Note on Publications: Quality is valued way over quantity.
 Publications with significant contributions in reputable venues are beneficial, while numerous publications in unknown journals/conferences are not advantageous.

 How to Reach Out